-One of the identified potentially responsible parties (PRPs), North Carolina Department of Transportation (NCDOT), implemented the OU1 remedy through an agreement with the Town of Aberdeen in 2015 where the Town conducts/contracts out the work and NCDOT reimburses the Town for expenditures.
-This work will be completed in the fall of 2017.
+- One of the identified potentially responsible parties (PRPs), North Carolina Department of Transportation (NCDOT), implemented the OU-1 remedy through an agreement with the Town of Aberdeen in 2015, where the Town conducts/contracts out the work and NCDOT reimburses the Town for expenditures.
+This work will be completed the end of calendar year 2018.

-EPA anticipates issuing a Proposed Plan for OU2 - the plume at large in 2018.
+- EPA anticipates issuing a Proposed Plan for OU-2 - the plume at large in 2020.

 What Is the Current Site Status?